typst/packages/packages/preview/acrostiche/0.3.6/acrostiche.typ

     if acr in data{
       data.at(acr).at(1) = false
     }else{
-      // TODO update this error message
-      panic("You requested an acronym that you did not define first.")
+      panic("You requested the acronym "+acr+" that you did not define first.")
     }
   }
 }